ElrondNetwork/elrond-sdk-erdjs-wallet-provider/README.md

 # Elrond SDK for JavaScript: Elrond (Web) Wallet provider

 Signing provider for dApps: Elrond (Web) Wallet.

+An integration sample can be found [here](examples/app.js).
+However, for all purposes, **we recommend using [dapp-core](https://github.com/ElrondNetwork/dapp-core)** instead of integrating the signing provider on your own.

 ## Distribution